MrValdez/PyCon-APAC-2018-renpy-workshop/README.md

 Ren'py can create binary executables for Windows, Mac OS, Linux, Chrome OS, iOS, and Android.

 Visual Novels are a genre of video games similar to choose-your-own-adventure books.
 It is uncommon to have [popular Visual Novels adapted as an anime](https://www.anime-planet.com/anime/tags/based-on-a-visual-novel).
 Ren'py have [many games created and sold online](https://games.renpy.org/).
-My personal favorite is [Long Live the Queen](https://store.steampowered.com/app/251990/Long_Live_The_Queen/).
+One of my personal favorite Ren'py game is [Long Live the Queen](https://store.steampowered.com/app/251990/Long_Live_The_Queen/) and [Doki Doki Literature Club](http://store.steampowered.com/app/698780/Doki_Doki_Literature_Club/) (WARNING: Doki Doki Literature Club is not suitable for children or those who are easily disturbed).

 [![Long Live the Queen Trailer](https://img.youtube.com/vi/IvmUuJVGcIM/0.jpg)](https://www.youtube.com/watch?v=IvmUuJVGcIM)

 # Pre-requisites